linsinan1995/compiler/README.md

 # Problems on execution condition statement

-The current AST structure can not execute code like this
+The current AST structure can not execute code that might return value while branching
 ```
 func max(a, b) {
     if (a > b) { return a }
     return b
 }
 ```
-To execute, you should write like this
+To execute, you should write like this way
 ```
 func max(a, b) {
     if (a > b) {